devpi/devpi/doc/quickstart-releaseprocess.rst

       acl_upload=testuser

 We created a non-volatile index which means that one can not overwrite or delete release files.
-See `volatile indexes`_ for more info on this setting.
+See :ref:`non_volatile_indexes` for more info on this setting.

 We can now push the ``example-1.0.tar.gz`` from above above to